Pituophis catenifer sayi

 The Bullsnake (Pituophis catenifer sayi) is a large non-venomous snake currently considered a subspecies of the gopher snake (Pituophis catenifer).
 It's why in the western United States these snakes are often called gopher snakes.

-Their range is massive, and the bullsnake can be found from Canada south to Texas and northeast Mexico, west to Colorado and east to Illinois.
-In Canada they are found throughout Saskatchewan, Alberta, and the desert regions of British Columbia.
+Their range is massive, and the bullsnake can be found from Canada south to Texas and northeast Mexico, and throughout the central United States west to Colorado and east to Illinois.

 An adult bullsnake averages about 4 to 6 feet (1.2 to 1.8 m) in total length, but specimens up to 8 feet (2.5 m) have been recorded.
 Their average weight ranges from 2.2 to 3.3 lb (1 to 1.5 kg), although heavier specimens can reach 7.9 to 9.9 lb (3.5 to 4.5 kg).